Build a Kit

 A disaster could leave you without power, water, heat and help.

-Government and Emergency Services must prioritize the most critical needs, so that’s when your emergency kit will really make the difference for you and your household.
+Government and Emergency Services must prioritize the most critical needs during a major disaster, so that’s when your emergency kit will really make the difference for you and your family.
 At minimum, experts advise packing everything you’ll need to survive for at least three days.
-Ensure you’re prepared with an emergency kit in an accessible location in your home, car, or workplace.
+Ensure you’re prepared with an emergency kit in an accessible location in your home, car or workplace.

 Step 1: Build or buy a kit